Mahad-Ibrahim/Project-Tartarus/README.md

 ```cmd
 ml64.exe <FILENAME>.asm /link /entry:main /subsystem:console /defaultlib:kernel32.lib
 ```

-## Incomplete
-The code is still slightly incomplete and needs refinement, as well as build and testing instructions.

 # DISCLAIMER
 This software is provided for educational purposes only.
 It demonstrates operating system internals and modern evasion techniques.
 The author is not responsible for any misuse of this code.
 Do not use this on systems you do not own or have explicit permission to test.